 I love to greet new challenges to my deepest convictions.
 I ran across one yesterday which kept circling like a vulture in my mind all night.
 When it finally swooped down for the kill, I was ready.
 First, the challenge:

 Sounds pretty good, I concede.
-If one were to stop thinking here, it might seem a slam-dunk.
+If one were to stop thinking here – and people usually do – it might seem a slam-dunk.
 There are, however, at least two serious problems with this simple formula.
 The first regards the supposed unity of the sciences; the second, the full import of the multiplicity of religions.
 First, consider the sciences:

 I already highlighted in an earlier post (Something’s Missing) the considerable challenge the physical sciences are currently facing after discovering that nearly 95% of their subject matter has hitherto oddly eluded detection.
 With such a high fever of ignorance, it’s difficult to imagine how any contemporary scientist – despite all their undeniable conquests – can lay claim to full and healthy synthesis or easy coherence.
 And let us not forget that even the fabled “unified theory” pursued by the great Einstein – hoping to bring quantum mechanics and relativity under one mathematical umbrella (and which involved only the other 5% of material reality anyway) – has yet to find its equations.